pamukcucan/StandaloneApex-OracleDB23C/README.md

 /etc/init.d/oracle-free-23c configure

-Setting Oracle Database Free Environment Variables After you install and configure Oracle Database Free, set the environment before you use Oracle Database Free.
+Setting Oracle Database Free Environment Variables >> (Kalıcı hale getirmek için aşağıdaki ** bölüm ile devam edilebilir) After you install and configure Oracle Database Free, set the environment before you use Oracle Database Free.
 Use the oraenv and coraenv scripts to set your environment variables.
 For example, to set your environment variables in Bourne, Bash, or Korn shell without being prompted by the script: